What are the limits on Commercial Bank Lending?: Empirical Analysis

+The Icelandic banks were deregulated and privatised at the end of the 1990's.
+Figure \ref{fig_iceland} shows the behaviour of the M3 money supply measure for Iceland since 1996. \footnote{The Icelandic M3 measure is the sum of all bank deposits and physical currency.} Following deregulation an accelerated growth in money on deposit with the banks culminated in 2007 during which year the money supply doubled.
+The proximate cause for the growth as discussed in the Special Report to the Icelandic Parliament\cite{sic.2010} was an extraordinary growth in lending by the Banks, accompanied by an expansion in the money supply of ten times in a 7 year period as shown in Figure \ref{fig_iceland}.

-As the money supply expanded following privatization, it appears that the Icelandic central bank then followed textbook advice, and raised interest rates in order to control the monetary expansion.
-This had the reverse effect to that intended since it acted to attract foreign deposits to the system, further increasing the amount of deposits that could be used to support the loan supply, and allowing a small number of favourably connected Icelandic businesses to engage in an international borrowing and investment spree.
-This acted to further increase monetary growth, leading to a doubling in the M1 money supply in 2007, and a subsequent currency collapse.
+Whatever economic consequences might be expected to follow from bank privatisation, a ten times increase in the total supply of money does not accord with either standard economic theory, or the presumption of central bank control over the money supply.
+In attempting to deal with the situation the Icelandic central bank followed textbook recommendations, and raised interest rates to over 15\% in order to stop the monetary expansion.
+This unfortunately had the reverse effect to that intended since it acted to attract foreign deposits to the system, allowing the Icelandic banks to further increase the amount of deposits that could be used to support the loan supply, and allowed a small number of favourably connected Icelandic businesses to engage in an international borrowing and investment spree, part of which was used to increase regulatory capital holdings in the three main Icelandic Banks.
+The regulatory capital growth was accompanied by substantial inter-bank lending, and lending to business associates.

-This is perhaps one of the clearest demonstrations in history of the very fundamental issues raised by a system that directly couples the total money supply to a varying and uncontrolled loan supply.
-Some presumption of choice can be made over individual decisions about debt levels and borrowing, and those incapable of servicing their debt can be regarded as fiscally irresponsible.
-But there can be no protection for any individual's savings when borrowing by others can directly cause an expansion of the money supply and consequent inflation.
-In Iceland's case, the currency has devalued by approximately half since 2004, and is currently being sheltered by exchange controls.
+All three of the regulatory problems outlined here appear during the bubble.
+Then Kaupthing (now Arion Banki) held a rapidly increasing subordinate loan in their capital reserve from 1998, all three banks encouraged employees to buy share capital, and made loans available for this purpose(illegally), and interbank lending between the banks increased considerably\cite{sic.2010}.

+It is clear from the data of the period that there were no effective limits on lending within the Icelandic regulatory framework, but it is worth exploring what would have happened if there had been.
+The amount of business loans made by the Icelandic banks would have been constrained by the limit.
+They may still have been made imprudently, and consequent loan default would have been problematic, but there would not have been the accompanying quantitative monetary expansion, and housing speculation triggered by the rapid increases in property prices that accompanied the bubble.
+Post collapse, the domestic situation in Iceland resembles Japan in that the majority of households are in negative equity, and hold 40 year negative amortisation index-linked mortgages.